EgorZHv2/EgorZHv2/README.md

-# Hi I'm egor :hand:
+# Hi I'm Egor :hand:
 I am a college student studying to become an information systems specialist.
 ## I've been working with:
 1. Programming language C#